-- Triggering Event: an event in someone's personal or professional life that pushes someone past the tipping point and starts them down the road to entrepreneurship. - A majority of entrepreneurs developed their ideas within the field or industry in which they were working prior to starting the new business. - Serial Entrepreneur someone who starts multiple businesses over the course of his or her career, often moving from one entrepreneurial endeavor to the next. - 2.1.1 Personal Attributes - Entrepreneurs cannot be distinguished from the population at large when it comes to specific behavioral attributes. - Entrepreneurs have a higher internal locus of control they have a stronger desire to control their own fate than non-entrepreneurs. - The most common reasons cited for starting one's own business are to gain independence, financial success, self-realization, recognition, innovation, and roles (within a family, peer group, etc.). - The 10 Ds Characteristics of Successful Entrepreneurs: Dreamers, Decisive, Do-ers, Determined, Dedicated, Devoted, Detail-Oriented, Destiny, Dollars, Distribute.

-2.1.2 Environmental Factors

-- Some regions, states, and even nations provide a better environment for fostering entrepreneurship than others (e.g., Silicon Valley). - Role models who are entrepreneurs themselves are also a critical factor in determining someone's likeliness to start his or her own business. - 2.1.3 Other Sociological Factors - Responsibilities to family and community often play a role in the decision to start a business. - There is a balance between the experience and skepticism of age and the energy and optimism that comes with youth.
-Some elements of both are required. - Would-be entrepreneurs must develop estimates of how much sales revenue their company will generate and what level of salary those revenues will be able to sustain. - An extensive network is incredibly important to a successful new venture, as are the countless free resources available through the government, universities, etc.
+- Triggering Event: an event in someone's personal or professional life that pushes someone past the tipping point and starts them down the road to entrepreneurship. - A majority of entrepreneurs developed their ideas within the field or industry in which they were working prior to starting the new business. - Serial Entrepreneur someone who starts multiple businesses over the course of his or her career, often moving from one entrepreneurial endeavor to the next. - 2.1.1 Personal Attributes - Entrepreneurs cannot be distinguished from the population at large when it comes to specific behavioral attributes. - Entrepreneurs have a higher internal locus of control they have a stronger desire to control their own fate than non-entrepreneurs. - The most common reasons cited for starting one's own business are to gain independence, financial success, self-realization, recognition, innovation, and roles (to continue a family tradition, to follow the example of an admired person, to be respected by friends). - The 10 Ds Characteristics of Successful Entrepreneurs: Dreamers, Decisive, Do-ers, Determined, Dedicated, Devoted, Detail-Oriented, Destiny, Dollars, Distribute. - 2.1.2 Environmental Factors - Some regions, states, and even nations provide a better environment for fostering entrepreneurship than others. (ex: Silicon Valley) - Role models who are entrepreneurs themselves is also a critical factor in determining someone's likeliness to start his or her own business. - 2.1.3 Other Sociological Factors - Responsibilities to family and community often play a role in the decision to start a business. - There is a balance between the experience and skepticism of age and the energy and optimism that comes with youth.
+Some elements of both are required. - Would be entrepreneurs must develop estimates of how much sales revenue their company will generate, and what level of salary those revenues will be able to sustain. - An extensive network is incredibly important to a successful new venture, as are the countless free resources available through the government, universities, etc.